hungrymonkey/another-challenges/README_EXPLANATION.md

 The tree needs need to be built and remove one by one when the array is evaluated right to left.
 However, each element is evaluated as the tree is built right to left which removes uncessary deletes

 Data Structure: This problem overuses two operations: insert and neighbor lookup.
 In an unrealistic scenerio, this problem requires arbitary inserts in the middle of the array.
-Since memove is slow, this problem needs a way to have cheap inserts and neighbor transversal.
+Since memove is slow, this problem requires cheap inserts and neighbor transversal.

 Skip List: Since memmove huge chucks of memory operations are expensive, LinkedList have O(1) inserts.
 However, linkedlist needs to be traversed linearly.
 A Skip List is essentially a binary searched linkedlist.

 BST: BST can be walked in either order.
 Inserts have a reasonable log n time.
+Therefore, time complexity is more likely O(nlogn).

 SPA-ReactJS: This assignment has a criteria of being presented to a client rather than an academic or manager.
 Clients want observable testable demos.
 I believe a reactjs help present this project.